Coniology: Moon

 The study of dust and its effect is not only applied to the Earth, but also the Moon.
-One NASA mission sent a spacecraft to study the moon's atmosphere, this spacecraft was called LADEE.
-LADEE's mission revealed to scientist how different the moon's atmosphere is compared to the Earth, which may give insight on other celestial bodies and their atmospheric composition.
+One NASA mission sent a spacecraft to study the Moon's atmosphere, this spacecraft was called LADEE.
+LADEE's mission revealed to scientist how different the Moon's atmosphere is compared to the Earth, which may give insight on other celestial bodies and their atmospheric composition.
 The Moons atmosphere is very tenuous and creates an atmosphere with minimal dust presence.
-The moon can credit its thin atmosphere to solar waves that deliver hydrogen and helium to its exosphere, and gasses of argon and helium being released from the lunar rocks.
-Even more interesting, is the fluctuation of the moons atmospheric content in relation to the dust and elements in a given time.
-Of the most abundant elements in the moon's atmosphere, helium, argon and neon, will all be present but at different amounts in the atmosphere depending on where and how long the suns ray hit the moon.
+The Moon's thin atmosphere is the result of solar waves that deliver hydrogen and helium to its exosphere, and gasses of argon and helium being released from the lunar rocks.
+Of the most abundant elements in the Moon's atmosphere, helium, argon and neon, will all be present but at different amounts in the atmosphere depending on where and how long the Sun's rays hit the Moon.

 Other celestial bodies

 Space is known for its vast emptiness; however, there is an enormous amount of dust in space, whether it be on comets, moons, planets, or nebulae.
 The Herschel Space Observatory provided scientist with data about how celestial bodies formed in space, while also making new discoveries pertaining to dust in space.
 Dust in space, or cosmic dust create mass required for the formation of all celestial bodies like planets and stars.
 From the research gathered by the Herschel Space Observatory, Supernovae, or the massive explosion of a star that occurs at the end of a stars life, was the biggest contributing factor of ejecting dust and elements into space essentially creating the make up for matter in our universe.

 When attempting to study space, cosmic dust would tend to hinder the scientists attempting to observe the celestial bodies in space.
 However, cosmic dust went from a hindrance, to a new and important aspect of scientific study.
 The Herschel Space Observatory used far reaching infrared equipment which revealed light being emitted from cosmic dust and gasses.
 This infrared technology allowed the Herschel Space Observatory and scientist to see more objects in space that emit heat at lower temperatures, which in turn allows more celestial bodies to be seen when they would not have been without the advanced infrared technologies.

 Another spacecraft that helped further our understanding of cosmic dust was the Stardust spacecraft.
 Stardust's mission was to collect samples of cosmic dust from the Wild-2 comet.
 The reason why this mission is significant is it will not only help scientist to further understand the properties of dust in space, but it was the first mission to collect dust from a comet and return it to Earth.